OffchainLabs/arb-os/doc/MiniLanguageTutorial.md

 >
 > If no return type is specified, then the function returns `void`, as void represents a lack of a value, this means no value is returned.
 >
-> If the return type is `every`, then the function cannot return, because no return value can exist.
-The compiler will verify that the function cannot return.
-If the compiler is unable to verify this, it will generate an error.
+> If the return type is `every`, then the function cannot return, because no return value of type `every` can exist.
+If the compiler detects a return of any other type, it will not be able to verify that it cannot return, and it will generate an error.
 >
 > Declaring a function as `noreturn` is equivalent to declaring that the function returns `every`.
 >